rosell-dk/webp-express/README.txt

 Cache Enabler will not work if you are caching HTML on a CDN, because the HTML varies depending on the *Accept* header and it doesn't signal this with a Vary:Accept header.
 You could however add that manually.
 ShortPixel does not have that issue, as the HTML is the same for all.

 ### WebP Express / Cache Enabler setup
-The WebP Express / Cache Enabler setup is quite potent and very CDN-friendly.
-Cache Enabler is used for generating and caching two versions of the HTML (one for webp-enabled browsers and one for webp-disabled browsers)
+The WebP Express / Cache Enabler setup is quite potent and very CDN-friendly. *Cache Enabler* is used for generating *and caching* two versions of the HTML (one for webp-enabled browsers and one for webp-disabled browsers)

 The reason for doing this could be:
-1. You are using a CDN which cannot be configured to work with the Standard WebP Express setup.
+1. You are using a CDN which cannot be configured to work in the "Varied image responses" mode.
+2. You could tweak your CDN to work in the "Varied image responses" mode, but you would have to do it by using the entire Accept header as key.
+Doing that would increase the risk of cache MISS, and you therefore decided that do not want to do that.
-2. You think it is problematic that when a user saves an image, it has the jpg extension, even though it is a webp image.
+3. You think it is problematic that when a user saves an image, it has the jpg extension, even though it is a webp image.

 You need:
 1 x WebP Express
 1 x Cache Enabler

 *1. Setup WebP Express*
-If you are using a CDN which cannot be configured to work in *Standard mode*:
+If you do not want to use serve varied images:
 - Open WebP Express options
-- Switch to *Just convert* mode.
+- Switch to *CDN friendly* mode.
 - Set *File extension* to "Set to .webp"
-- Make sure the *Auto convert* option is enabled
+- Enable *Alter HTML* and select *Replace image URLs*.
+It is not absolutely neccessary, as Cache Enabler also alters HTML - but there are several reasons to do it.
+Firstly, *Cache Enabler* doesn't get as many URLs replaced as we do.
+WebP Express for example also replaces background urls in inline styles.
+Secondly, *Cache enabler* has [problems in edge cases](https://regexr.com/46isf).
+Thirdly, WebP Express can be configured to alter HTML to point to corresponding webp images, *before they even exists* which can be used in conjunction with the the *Convert non-existing webp-files upon request* option.
+And this is smart, because then you don't have trouble with *Cache Enabler* caching HTML which references the original images due to that some images hasn't been converted yet.
+- If you enabled *Alter HTML*, also enable *Reference webps that hasn't been converted yet* and *Convert non-existing webp-files upon request*
+- If you did not enable *Alter HTML*, enable *Convert non-existing webp-files upon request to original image*

 If you want to *Cache Enabler* to create <picture> tags but still want the magic to work on other images (such as images are referenced from CSS or javascript):
 - Open WebP Express options
-- Switch to *Standard* mode.
+- Switch to *Varied image responses* mode.
 - Set *Destination folder* to "Mingled"
 - Set *File extension* to "Set to .webp"
+- I suggest you enable *Alter HTML* and select *Replace image URLs*.
+And also enable *Reference webps that hasn't been converted yet* and *Convert non-existing webp-files upon request*.

 *2. Setup Cache Enabler*
 - Open the options
 - Enable of the *Create an additional cached version for WebP image support* option

-*3. Let rise in a warm place until doubled*
+*3. If you did not enable Alter HTML and Reference webps that hasn't been converted yet: Let rise in a warm place until doubled*
 *WebP Express* creates *webp* images on need basis.
 It needs page visits in order to do the conversions .
 Bulk conversion is on the roadmap, but until then, you need to visit all pages of relevance.
 You can either do it manually, let your visitors do it (that is: wait a bit), or, if you are on linux, you can use `wget` to grab your website:

 ```